-INPUTS: By the end of the first semester, the following deliverables will be completed to get the proposal started: ☐ Charter developed for the STEP program as a school-division program. ☑ Communication plan, including addition of the program as a formal behavior management option in the school system's student handbook, student database, referral forms, and behavior management plan. ☐ Formally identify expectations for person assigned counseling of STEP students. ☑ All STEP personnel hired and working in place.
-ACTIVITIES: By the end of 2019/20 school year, the following deliverables will be complete to demonstrate the proposal is in progress: □ Development of a STEP steering committee for continuous improvement and PLC work. ☐ Professional Development for school administrators working with the STEP program.
-OUTPUTS: The following short-term SMART goal that will help demonstrate successful implementation of the proposal: ☐ By the end of two years, all students assigned to the STEP interventions behaviors.
+INPUTS: By the end of the first semester, the following deliverables will be completed to get the proposal started: □ Charter developed for the STEP program as a school-division program. □ Communication plan, including addition of the program as a formal behavior management option in the school system's student handbook, student data-base, referral forms, and behavior management plan.
+Formally identify expectations for person assigned counseling of STEP students.
+All STEP personnel hired and working in place.
+ACTIVITIES: By the end of 2019/20 school year, the following deliverables will be complete to demonstrate the proposal is in progress: □ Development of a STEP steering committee for continuous improvement and PLC work. □ Professional Development for school administrators working with the STEP program.
+OUTPUTS: The following short-term SMART goal that will help demonstrate successful implementation of the proposal: By the end of two years, identified students will decrease their number of STEP interventions by 50%.
+(Each student will have a completed plan for developing self-control and replacement behaviors) OUTCOMES: The following long-term SMART goal will help determine success/effect/impact of the proposal: By the end of three years, 100% of students will show decrease in time out referrals and In School Suspension referrals, an increase in achievement data, and an increase in student efficacy